elads-Studios/naming-conventions/camelCase.md

 camelCase looks like a camel 🐪, hence the name camelCase.

-The first word is starts with a lowercase letter, where the preceeding words start with a capital letter.
+The first word starts with a lowercase letter, where the preceeding words start with a capital letter.
 There are no whitespaces and special characters between them.

 ## Use case